Jabar Gaffney: Washington Redskins

 On April 18, 2012, Gaffney announced that he was told not to attend the team's offseason conditioning program and that the Redskins were attempting to trade him.
 Head coach Mike Shanahan later stated that Gaffney could still remain on the Redskins, but felt obligated to let him explore other options throughout the league.

 Gaffney was released by the Redskins on May 1, 2012.

-Return to New England Patriots
+New England Patriots (second stint)

 Gaffney signed a two-year contract to return to the Patriots on May 2, 2012.
 He was released by the team on August 27.

 Miami Dolphins

 On October 2, 2012, Gaffney was signed by the Miami Dolphins.
 On November 20, 2012, Gaffney was waived.
 Days after his release, the NFL announced that Gaffney would be suspended for two games for failing to report an arrest to the league that occurred in Miami in 2010.